Wahesh/GlobalAzureBootcamp-2019/Lab2/README.md

 ## Part 1 - Create our first ARM template

-1. Under your solution folder, add a new folder `Deployment`.
+1. Under your solution folder, add a new folder `deployment`.
 This is where all your deployment scripts will be located.

 ```txt
   C:\dev\gab2019\deployment